oracle/pgql-lang/pages/pgql-1.3-spec.md

       KEY ( from_account, to_account, date )
       SOURCE KEY ( from_account ) REFERENCES Accounts
       DESTINATION KEY ( to_account ) REFERENCES Accounts
-      LABEL ( transaction )
-      PROPERTIES ( amount ),
+      LABEL ( transaction ) PROPERTIES ( amount ),
     PersonOwnerOfAccount
       KEY ( person_id )
       SOURCE KEY ( person_id ) REFERENCES Persons
       DESTINATION KEY ( to_account ) REFERENCES Accounts
-      LABEL ownerOf
-      NO PROPERTIES,
+      LABEL ownerOf NO PROPERTIES,
     CompanyOwnerOfAccount
       KEY ( company_id )
       SOURCE KEY ( company_id ) REFERENCES Companies
       DESTINATION KEY ( to_account ) REFERENCES Accounts
-      LABEL ownerOf
-      NO PROPERTIES,
+      LABEL ownerOf NO PROPERTIES,
     PersonWorksForCompany
       KEY ( person_id, company_id )
       SOURCE KEY ( person_id ) REFERENCES Persons
       DESTINATION KEY ( company_id ) REFERENCES Companies
-      LABEL worksFor
-      NO PROPERTIES
+      LABEL worksFor NO PROPERTIES
   )
 ```

 Above, keys were defined for each vertex table (e.g. `KEY ( number )`), edge table (e.g. `KEY ( from_account, to_account, date )`), source vertex table reference (e.g. `KEY ( person_id )`) and destination table reference (e.g. `KEY ( to_account )`).

-Keys for edge tables are not required if the system has means to automatically generate unique (internal) identifiers.
+Each vertex and edge table is required to have a key so that if a key is not explicitly specified then the underlying table needs to have a primary key defined.

 ### Labels